How Does Sugar Affect Your Skin?

 Do you ever notice how certain things you do have a pretty quick effect on your skin?
 Dehydration, for example.
-If I don’t drink enough water for just a day, I notice the effects the next day.
-My skin looks tired, my fine lines and crows feet look more pronounced and the skin under my eyes is darker.
+If we don’t drink enough water for just a day, we may notice the effects the next day.
+Our skin may skin look tired, our fine lines and crows feet may look more pronounced and the skin under our eyes may appear darker.

-The same goes if I drink too much coffee or I have one too many pale rosés in a pub garden (hurrah for open pubs!).
-Caffeine and alcohol are both diuretics, so we should be matching them drink for drink with a glass of water ideally.
+The same goes if we drink too much coffee or we have one too many pale rosés in a pub garden.
+Caffeine and alcohol are both diuretics, so we should be matching them drink for drink with a glass of water, ideally, for healthy skin.

 So, it’s clear, our eyes might be the windows to our soul, but our skin can give a lot more away.

 But what about sugar?
-Can sugar have an effect on our skin that we might not even be aware of?
-Could it be causing some of the skin symptoms such as spots and irritation that we’re struggling with, without us even making the connection?
+Can our sugar consumption have an effect on our skin that we might not even be aware of?
+Could an excessive sugar intake be causing some of the skin symptoms such as spots and irritation that we’re struggling with, without us even making the connection?

 Sounds like a simple question doesn't it?
 It’s that stuff that we add to our tea by the spoonful and makes things taste nice, it’s white and sort of, granular?